bryanils/erd-viewer/README.md

 ## Use this to view any xml based .erd files
 I may decide to add other erd formats later but so far I only generate them with dbeaver which uses XML type formatting

+##I guess if you decide to clone this and add other cool stuff let me know!

+## What's used in this app (sort of)
 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)
 - [Prisma](https://prisma.io)